 Chairman of BCP Council

 The Chairman of BCP Council is the first citizen of Bournemouth, Christchurch and Poole.
-The current Chairman is Councillor Nigel Hedges.
+The current chairman of BCP Council is Councillor Lesley Dedman.

 Role, duties and responsibilities

 The Chairmans role is to:

 - promote the Bournemouth Christchurch and Poole (BCP) area as a place to live and visit

 - promote the towns locally, nationally and internationally

 - promote, liaise and link with private and voluntary sector organisations

 - participate in and help initiate activities that enhance the economic, social, cultural and environmental well-being of the former boroughs and their residents

 - act as host to official visitor to the town